-The Arena is a purpose built venue offering excellent facilities for visitors with disabilities - the number of spaces available varies on a show by show & we strongly recommend early booking
+The Arena is a purpose built venue offering excellent facilities for visitors with access issues - the number of spaces available varies on a show by show & we strongly recommend early booking

 In order for us to offer you the most suitable seating location we need to be aware of your needs at the time of booking and so that we can also be prepared for your arrival on the day of the show.

-All accessible tickets can be purchased online through our ticket service provider website Ticketmaster - Click here to view & download the How To Book your access / ambulant tickets guide.
+ONLY Wheelchair Accessible tickets/Essential Companion tickets can be purchased online through our ticket service provider website Ticketmaster - Click here to view & download our How To Book your Wheelchair Accessible tickets guide.

 Further information on how to book tickets that meet your access needs can be found here.